-In a recent letter to Secretary of State John Kerry, I welcomed the adoption of a framework by the United States and its P5+1 partners as an important step in advancing a peaceful resolution of the serious questions that have been raised regarding Iran's nuclear program.
-On Easter Sunday, Pope Francis prayed that "the framework recently agreed to in Lausanne ... may be a definitive step toward a more secure and fraternal world."
+As Chair of the Committee on International Justice and Peace of the United States Conference of Catholic Bishops, I welcome the adoption of a framework by the United States and its P5+1 partners with Iran over Iran's nuclear program.
+This step is important in advancing a peaceful resolution of the serious questions that have been raised regarding Iran's nuclear program.
+On Easter Sunday, Pope Francis prayed that "the framework recently agreed to in Lausanne...may be a definitive step toward a more secure and fraternal world."
 We share the Holy Father's hope.